Gustavo-Bratfisch/data_science/Bank_Churn/README.md

 **Step 06.
 Feature Selection:** Select the best features for the model (using Boruta and Random Forest for it).

 **Step 07.
-Machine Learning Modelling:** Test differents models and see what give best metrics (Logistic Regression, Random Forest, KNN, XGBoost and ExtraTree)
+Machine Learning Modelling:** Test differents models, to find those have the best metrics.

 **Step 08.
 Hyperparameter Fine Tunning:** After get the best model, we tunning the parameters to give an best metrics